 In the final column of a project row, change the project’s status to ‘Mark as Complete.’
 This will move the project to the ‘Completed Projects’ sheet.
 This behavior reduces spreadsheet clutter as well as look-up times.

 Much like projects, you can add a milestone by creating a new row in the ‘Milestones’ sheet.
 Milestones require a Project and a title.
-When you create or update a milestone, a corresponding Project+Milestone Contact is added to your Google Contacts (see Contact Synchronization).

 Add Tasks From Your Spreadsheet